John Wildman

 Sir John Wildman (c.
-1621 – 2 June 1693) was an English politician and soldier.
+1621 – 2 June 1693) was an English politician, republican activist and soldier.
+A prominent Leveller during the English Civil War, he helped draft the Agreement of the People and later engaged in political intrigue under the Commonwealth, Protectorate, and after the Restoration of the Monarchy.
+Surviving multiple imprisonments, he served as a member of Parliament and as Postmaster General under William III.

 Biography

 Wildman was born to Jeffrey and Margaret Wildman (née Poaker) in the Norfolk town of Wymondham.
 He was christened at Wymondham on 24 January 1621, the youngest of three children.
 John's mother died soon after he was born, as his father Jeffrey, who was a butcher, remarried (to Dorothie Leverich) on 2 January 1622.
 John may have been educated as a sizar (a poor scholar who had to work as a servant to pay his way) at Corpus Christi College, Cambridge.
 A John Wildman of Norfolk received a BA in 1641 and an MA from Cambridge in 1644.
 Wildman may have had legal training as he later described himself as an attorney or solicitor.